Intercultural Teaching Competence: A Framework

 Researchers: Beth Hundey, Lauren Anstey, and Gavan Watson

-Researchers: Erika Kustra, Paola Borin, Debra Dawson, Donna Ellis, Lori Goff, Jill Grose, Sandy Hughes, Ken N. Meadows, and Peter Wolf.
+Researchers: Erika Kustra, Joseph Beers, Paola Borin, Debra Dawson, Donna Ellis, Lori Goff, Jill Grose, Sandy Hughes, Ken N. Meadows, K. Lynn Taylor, and Peter Wolf.

-The second and third phases of the research are funded by a SSHRC Insight Development Grant and will involve administering the surveys at six institutions over the two years of the grant.
-We will continue to examine how different stakeholders perceive their institution’s teaching culture, how these stakeholders’ perceptions relate to key outcomes (e.g., teaching satisfaction, student engagement), and how this knowledge can guide enhancement of a teaching culture, as well as collecting further evidence of the reliability and validity of the three versions of the Teaching Culture Perception Survey.
+The second and third phases of the research were funded by a SSHRC Insight Development Grant and involved administering the surveys at six institutions over the two years of the grant.
+We continued to examine how different stakeholders perceived their institution’s teaching culture, how these stakeholders’ perceptions related to key outcomes (e.g., teaching satisfaction, student engagement), and how this knowledge can guide enhancement of a teaching culture, as well as collecting further evidence of the reliability and validity of the three versions of the Institutional Teaching Culture Perception Survey.

 Kustra, E., Doci, F., Gillard, K., Hondzel, C. D., Goff, L., Gabay, D., Meadows, K. N., Borin, P., Wolf, P., Ellis, D., Eiliat, H., Grose, J., Dawson, D. L., & Hughes, S. (2015).
 Teaching culture perception: Documenting and transforming institutional teaching cultures.
 Collected Essays on Learning and Teaching, 8, 231-244.